-If the Bezos’ resolve their divorce by agreement to split Jeff’s 16.3% stake in Amazon equally with MacKenzie, then it could certainly mean changes about the direction of the company, as it would give MacKenzie significant opportunity to influence shareholder votes.
+If the Bezos resolve their divorce by agreement to split Jeff’s 16.3% stake in Amazon equally with MacKenzie, then it could certainly mean changes in the direction of the company, as it would give MacKenzie a significant opportunity to influence shareholder votes.

 How much will she get?

 There is no guarantee that MacKenzie will receive a sum certain of property.
 That is because domestic relations courts are courts of equity, not courts of equality.
 Thus, if a judge were to decide what MacKenzie would be entitled to, it might be strictly half of Jeff’s net worth, or it could be more, it could be less.
 Equitable is not always necessarily equal.